Need to Know:

 How are songs accepted or rejected?

-In general, a submission (or one of several songs submitted by an artist) will be approved by MusicAlaska, as long as a song is part of the Alaska music scene and appropriate for playlist guidelines.
+In general, a submission will be approved by MusicAlaska, as long as a song is part of the Alaska music scene and appropriate for playlist guidelines.
+That said, we can’t accept every song, and we can’t playlist every song everywhere.

 We invite up to four playlist recommendations per song, but we’ll probably only add a song to one or two playlists where it fits the best.
 Another song by the same artist might be approved for an additional playlist, to avoid oversaturation.

-If we are sent many tracks by the same artist, we will have to choose a few, so that the playlists don’t become dominated by specific voices.
+If we are sent many tracks by the same artist, we have to choose just a few, so that the playlists don’t become dominated by specific voices.

 -